belviskhoremk/Talk-to-your-pdf/README.md

-# Talking to Your PDF
+# Talk to Your PDF

 This project utilizes Llama3, HuggingFaceHub, and Langchain to enable communication with your PDF files.
 Simply upload a PDF file and you can begin asking questions to the chatbot.